amazon-ion/ion-docs/_books/ion-1-1/src/macros/macros_by_example.md

 ## Directives

-Ion 1.1 includes several built-in directives for managing the encoding context.
-These directives produce system values (not user-visible values) and can only appear at the top level of a stream:
+Ion 1.1 includes built-in directives for managing the encoding context.
+These directives produce system values (not user-visible values) and can only appear at the top level of a stream.
+See [directives](../modules/directives.md).

-- `$add_symbols` - Appends symbols to the default module
-- `$set_symbols` - Clears and sets the symbols in the default module
-- `$add_macros` - Appends macros to the default module
-- `$set_macros` - Clears and sets the macros in the default module
-- `$use` - Appends symbols and macros from a module to the default module
-- `$module` - Binds a module name
-- `$encoding` - Sets the encoding module sequence

-These directives cannot be produced by user macros and do not expand to values.

-## Summary

-Ion 1.1 macros provide a powerful way to create custom encodings for your data:

-- **Templates are Ion values** with placeholders marking where arguments go
-- **Tagged placeholders** `(:?)` accept any Ion value and can have defaults
-- **Tagless placeholders** `(:?\type\)` require specific types (from the enumerated set) but enable compact encoding
-- **E-expressions in templates** are expanded at definition time to help construct the template
-- **Binary encoding** makes macro invocations extremely compact
-- **Templates cannot consist solely of a placeholder** (annotated or unannotated)